Jury finds ex-politician guilty of murder in 2022 killing of Las Vegas investigative reporter

 The SUV driver is seen wearing a bright orange outfit similar to one worn by a person captured on camera walking to German’s home and slipping into a side yard where German was attacked just after 11:15 a.m.

-A little more than 2 minutes later, the figure in orange emerges and walks down a sidewalk.
-German does not reappear.
+A little more than 2 minutes later, the figure in orange emerged and walked down a sidewalk.
+German did not reappear.

 Evidence showed Telles' wife sent him a text message about 10:30 a.m. asking, “Where are you?"
 Prosecutors said Telles left his cellphone at home so he couldn't be tracked.
 Telles told the jury he took a walk and then went to a gym in the afternoon.